 Returning a Device?
 Students participating in San Diego City College’s Chromebook Loaner Program may return a loaned Chromebook and/or Hotspot by placing the device and its accessories (AC Adapter) in a protective bag and gently depositing the gear into the Learning Resources Center’s Library Book Return slot, located to the right of the yellow entrance doors (see photo below).
 You may return devices to the book return slot on any day, or give it to a Library staff member at the LRC's front entrance doors from 10 a.m to 2 p.m.
 Monday through Thursday.
 No appointment is needed to return items, though if you wish to make one or have further questions about the loner program please contact Daniel Gonzalez, Library Circulation Supervisor, at firstname.lastname@example.org.

-NEW: BOOK SCANNING SERVICE: SDCC faculty can request to have up to 20% of a book from the Library’s collection scanned and emailed to them.
+BOOK SCANNING SERVICE: SDCC faculty can request to have up to 20% (to check Fair Use, see this evaluation tool) of a book from the Library’s collection scanned and emailed to them.
 Scans for class distribution must be placed on a platform that restricts access to a single class (i.e. Canvas).
 See request form for further information and instructions. https://forms.gle/SmzPyFhRmyvdKEJ3A

 MORE TEACHING RESOURCES: